 When you take the leap into freelancing, you’ll need to invest in your own video editing software.
 It’s likely this is something your previous employers will have paid for, so it’s a business expense you’ll need to budget for.

 At least when you’re starting out, it’s likely the price will be your biggest concern when choosing your preferred editing software.
 So, set a budget that’s going to be manageable for you and start shopping around.
 You may also want to look out for options that come with a payment plan or a monthly subscription to spread the cost.
+Services like Clipchamp start at $19/month for 1080p rendering and a slew of common editing features, including additional resources like webcam recording, screen recording, and stock libraries all for the price of a subscription.

 Secondly, you’ll need to ensure that whatever editing software you choose is going to be compatible with your working setup.
 For instance, some options will only be available to Mac users, so you need to research what is going to be available to you.
 You may also want to go with a company that’s going to be able to provide you with both computer and mobile video editing software, so you can work on your projects both in the office and on the go.
 Consider what kinds of features are going to best suit the way you work.